Skip to main content

 “When I first started with the county, we were in negotiations,” Andrew says.
 “We didn’t get quite the money people wanted.”

-One clause, Article 1, Section 2, gave the county the right to assign whoever they wanted, whenever they wanted, regardless of seniority.
+One clause, Article 1, Section 2, gave the county the right to assign whoever they wanted, whenever they wanted, regardless of their seniority.

 Insurance costs increased by $100 per month….then more.
 The pay raises didn’t even come close to offsetting the increases, and members were losing money.
 In the next contract, workers pushed for a 6% raise to try to catch up, eventually settling for a 6/3/2% wage increase with increased vacation accruals.